amunnz/c_password_manager/README.md

 You can change the theme, git push, etc. with the palette.

 #### Opening workspace from terminal
-Navigate to ProjectMunro and then use:
+Navigate to c_password_manager and then use:
 ```
 	code .
 ```